 Amazon failed its way to success by investing in the long run.
 The company sells everything from books to basketballs with the popular virtual assistant Alexa at its storefront.
 But Amazon also runs subsidiaries like grocery store Whole Foods and online audiobook platform Audible.
 They also provide digital services called Amazon Web Services (AWS).
 In 2019, Amazon eclipsed Microsoft to become the world’s most valuable listed company.
 Today, Amazon is known as one of the most powerful companies in the world and has a spectacular list of accolades.

 As with every success story, we only see the tip of the iceberg.
-Few have heard about the $170 million failed Fire smartphone or the half a billion dollar pharmaceutical venture, Drugstore.com.
+Not everyone has heard about Amazon’s $170 million failed Fire smartphone or the half a billion-dollar pharmaceutical venture, Drugstore.com.
 In a 2013 letter to shareholders, Bezos wrote “Failure comes part and parcel with invention, it’s not optional.
 (We) believe in failing early and iterating until we get it right.”
 Three years later, he added, “Amazon is the best place in the world to fail.”
 Amazon’s Fire Phone is still considered one of its biggest failures—they couldn’t even give it away at $0.99.
 But the failure is what led that same group to create winners like the Amazon Echo and Alexa.

-Amazon Prime is one of the winners that put them on the next level.
+Amazon Prime is one of the winners that put them on the next level but was once a risky innovation.
 Before Amazon Prime, Amazon was worth $18 billion, while its online rival eBay, was worth nearly $33 billion.
 At the time Amazon was fighting for market share from brick-and-mortar chains such as Best Buy.
 They were also facing an indictment from Toys ‘R’ Us for an alleged violated agreement.
 On top of all that, Amazon’s website suffered repeated outages, drawing outrage from customers and the press alike.
 While it might have been hard to imagine Amazon as the victor, 16 years later, Amazon is worth $1.58 trillion while eBay is worth $34 billion.
-The Amazon Prime membership program is arguably the biggest reason why.
+And the Amazon Prime membership program is arguably the biggest reason why.

 Since businesses don’t have the luxury of taking their time to make decisions, a company either becomes paralyzed into making no decision or they rush into big decisions that expose them to unnecessary risk.
 Bezos understands that most failures are not fatal, and most decisions are not irreversible.
 So he encourages people to make quick but calculated decisions.

 Jeff Bezos has been able to grow Amazon to where it is today by being comfortable with failure.
 This has been their secret formula to innovation and disrupting so many industries.
-While the company’s failures have cost them billions of dollars, experimentation like the Fire Phone is key to survival in business.
+While the company’s failures have cost them billions of dollars, experimentation like the Fire Phone is what made them a trillion-dollar company.
 “I’ve made billions of dollars of failures at amazon.com.
 Literally,” Bezos said.
 However, “A few big successes compensate for dozens and dozens of things that didn’t work.”

 “(We) believe in failing early and iterating until we get it right.
 When this process works, it means our failures are relatively small in size (most experiments start small), and when we hit on something that is really working for customers, we double-down on it.”Bezos’ 2013 letter to shareholders